fgmacedo/python-statemachine/docs/guards.md

 A guard is a condition that may be checked when a statemachine wants to handle an {ref}`event`.
 A guard is declared on the {ref}`transition`, and when that transition would trigger, then the guard (if any) is checked.
 If the guard is `True` then the transition does happen.
 If the guard is `False`, the transition is ignored.

-When transitions have guards, then it's possible to define two or more transitions for the same event from the same {ref}`state`, i.e. that a state has two (or more) transitions for the same event.
+When transitions have guards, then it's possible to define two or more transitions for the same event from the same {ref}`state`.
 When the event happens, then the guarded transitions are checked, one by one, and the first transition whose guard is true will be used, the others will be ignored.